The Credence Assumption

 3. An agent’s belief in \(P \wedge Q\) is a function of the agent’s belief in P given Q and the agent’s belief in Q

 The first assumption is so important I’ve colored it red and will name The Credence Assumption in order to refer to it later.
-The credence assumption states that every belief an agent has is to be assigned a real number, and Cox’s theorem states that if you’re willing to make that assumption (plus assumptions 2 and 3), then the beliefs of a “rational agent” will obey the laws of probability (where “rational agent” is defined circularly to mean “any agent abiding by Cox’s assumptions”.)
+The Credence Assumption states that every belief an agent has is to be assigned a real number, and Cox’s theorem states that if you’re willing to make that assumption (plus assumptions 2 and 3), then the beliefs of a “rational agent” will obey the laws of probability (where “rational agent” is defined circularly to mean “any agent abiding by Cox’s assumptions”.)

-Note that the credence assumption is far from settled science.
+Note that the Credence Assumption is far from settled science.
 Others have noticed problems with it as well, as Horn highlights:

-We must mention, however, that [the credence assumption] is not without controversy.
+We must mention, however, that [the Credence Assumption] is not without controversy.
 In fact, it is arguably the most fundamental distinction between the Bayesian and other approaches to plausible reasoning.

 By representing plausibilities with a single real number we implicitly assume that the plausibilities of any two propositions are comparable.
 That is, given any two propositions A and B and a state of information X, either A and B are equally plausible, or one is more plausible than the other.
 Some consider this assumption of universal comparability unwarranted, and have explored weaker assumptions.
 Fine [13] gives one summary of approaches that do away with universal comparability, whereas Jaynes [8, Appendix A] argues for universal comparability on pragmatic grounds.